-Stage 3 will begin right before you are discharges and will continue after discharge from the hospital until the beginning of the sixth week after your surgery.
+Stage 3 will begin right before you are discharged and will continue after discharge from the hospital until the beginning of the fourth week after your surgery.
 Healing will take several weeks, please follow all nutritional guidelines provided.

 During this time, it is recommended you eat most of your meals at home, especially if you are trying a new food.
 Your foods should always be moist, easy to chew and swallow, and be somewhat bland.
 Avoid spicy foods, such as garlic, pepper, onion, or hot sauce.